When You Wish Upon A Death Star

 Disney is gradually inserting itself as one of the principal arbiters of culture for modern American life.
 The stories and traditions of the Winter Solstice that extend back into the eons now must compete against a new corporate tradition that seeks to capture our collective attention.
 In one fell swoop, Disney assert themselves as the high authority of both Christmas and Star Wars, and in-turn, the attention of those to whom the lore matters.

-I see two possible outcomes here.
-Both involve Disney’s continuous barrage of Star Wars movies, but they differ on why Disney stops producing them.
-In the first scenario, people begin to hate all things Star Wars and forget the original narrative completely.
-We’re forced to endure the mind-assault of a continuous barrage of increasingly awful things emblazoned with the Star Wars brand to the point that we might eventually forget all about the inspiring acts and deeds of courageous rebels taking on an intimidating Galactic Empire.
-It makes sense that this might be desirable for the American Empire.
+It seems likely that after enough sequels and prequels and series, most people will begin to hate all things Star Wars and forget the original narrative completely.
+We’ve already been forced to endure a mind-assault of of increasingly awful trash emblazoned with the Star Wars logo to the point that we might eventually forget all about the inspiring acts and deeds of courageous rebels taking on an intimidating Galactic Empire against all odds.

+Such an outcome seems desirable for the Pentagon heads currently at the helm the American Empire.
 The parallels between the original films and the American Empire seem too embarrassing for orthodox imperial culture to endure.
-To wipe away this inconvenient stain, the empire employs their skilled propagandists at the Ministry of Truth, and who better within the cabal of Hollywood, than Disney, to do this?
-It was Disney, after all, that wrote, directed and shot scores of propaganda films during the Second World War.
-So who better to erase an annoying tale of imperial hypocrisy?
+To wipe away this inconvenient stain, the empire employs their skilled propagandists at the Ministry of Truth.
+And who better within the cabal of Hollywood than Disney to do this?
+It was Disney, after all, that wrote, directed and produced scores of propaganda films during the Second World War.

-Today’s Hollywood regularly celebrates mindless entertainment purely for the sake of mindless entertainment, as a lovely distraction away from the desert of the real.
+Today’s Hollywood regularly celebrates mindless entertainment purely for the sake of mindless entertainment as an anesthetizing distraction from the desert of the real.
 Corporate media institutions prey on the naive minds of audiences who lack their own life experience to make their own judgments.
-But surely, Disney oozes benevolence.
+But doesn’t Disney ooze benevolence?
+The people who make family-friendly films?
 What kind of heretic could possibly have suspicious eyes for the magnanimous magic of Disney?

-In our first scenario, Disney masquerades through the world in the remains of an empty shell of inspiration, which seems like an unfortunate imperial triumph.
-So in the second scenario, I imagine a growing disgust for the use of electronic hallucinations to hypnotize us into set modes of thinking.
+Something subtle has grown within our collective psyche as a result of Disney’s narrative abuse.
 It gradually takes more than one-dimensional characters and loads of special effects to maintain the attention of movie goers.
-Over time, a mind evolves among people who now grow tired of easily identifiable cliches, and cannot tolerate obvious fallacies or massive plot holes.
+Over time, many people have grown tired of easily identifiable clichés and can no longer tolerate obvious fallacies or massive plot holes.
 A growing backlash begins to develop against the corporate consumer culture that seeks to dominate every aspect of our daily lives, especially around the holidays.
 Because Star Wars culture breeds Star Wars geeks.
 And if geeks are good at anything, it’s identifying inconsistencies.
-The culture of technically minded individuals who identified Han Solo’s mischaracterization of parsecs in the Mos Eisley Spaceport are the same folks annoyed by obvious plot holes.
-Geeks have led the way on many fronts, and they’re already losing interest in the Star Wars franchise.
+The culture of technically-minded individuals who identified Han Solo’s mischaracterization of parsecs in the Mos Eisley Spaceport are the same folks annoyed by obvious plot holes in subsequent releases.
+Geeks have led the way on many fronts, and they’ve already lost interest in the Star Wars franchise.

-For me, the primary metric for gauging any piece of art is the question, “What did it make me feel?”
-By this standard, the worst films I’ve ever seen didn’t make me feel anything.
-The only characters I cared about at all in Rogue One, for example, were the droid and the blind Jedi.
-When they died, I did feel something.
-But I can’t remember either of their names, so I obviously didn’t care very much.
-And why should I?
-The suicidal nature of their mission meant that all of the characters were made to be disposable from the very beginning.
-And I’ve already seen this movie – it was called Saving Private Ryan directed by Stephen Spielberg.
-The only difference between Spielberg’s Private Ryan and this new one is that the new one has storm troopers instead of Germans.
+The primary metric for gauging any piece of art is the question of whether it made the audience feel anything.
+By this standard, the worst films we’ve ever seen failed to make us feel anything at all.
+The only characters anyone cared about at all in Rogue One, for example, were the droid and the blind Jedi.
+When they died, we did feel something, but no one can remember either of their names, so we obviously didn’t care very much.
+And why should we?
+Why would anyone?
+The suicidal nature of their mission means that all of the characters were made to be disposable from the very beginning.
+And we’ve already seen this movie – it was called Saving Private Ryan and was directed by Stephen Spielberg.
+The only difference between Spielberg’s Private Ryan and Rogue One is that the latter has storm troopers instead of Germans.

-Remember, the Vatican assimilated the Celts by incorporating Judea-Christian names into the myths, altering the cultural stories away from traditions associated with the history of the people.
+Remember, the Vatican assimilated the Celts by incorporating Judeo-Christian names into the myths, altering the cultural stories away from traditions associated with the history of the people.
 While these edits and omissions happened incrementally, some assimilation happens much more quickly.
-When a particular ideology landed on these eastern shores, so did the onset of cultural amnesia here in the Americas.
-Within just a few generations, the roaring fire of long established traditions extending back through the centuries of Amerindian antiquity, shrank to a meek candle flame, struggling against the wind to stay alive.
+When a particular ideology landed on North America’s eastern shores during the fifteenth century, so did the onset of cultural amnesia here in the Americas.
+Within just a few generations, the roaring fire of long-established traditions extending back through the centuries of Amerindian antiquity shrank to a meek candle flame that still struggles against the wind to stay alive.
 The same mentality that sought to co-opt and dominate all philosophical doctrines before, now have their sights set on the subversive stories that emerged from within that very heart of their own Empire.

 The good news is that this reign of psychological terror can end as soon as we grow tired of their electronic hallucinations.
-People power defeats propaganda.
-Education, after all, is subversive by its very nature, for it forces questions to the forefront that our masters don’t want us asking.
+People power can defeat propaganda power.
+Education, after all, is subversive by its very nature, for it forces questions to the forefront of our minds that our masters don’t want us asking.

-I for one feel optimistic.
-Just as Luke knew there to be good within Darth Vader, I believe the concept of ethics can one day awaken within the ownership class.
+Just as Luke knew there to be good within Darth Vader, it may be possible for the concept of ethics to one day awaken within the ruling classes.

 2012-11-05